-Fences are to be constructed to allow casual surveillance, except where there is excessive noise.
-Gates are not to encroach over the property boundary when opening or closing.
-Fences should complement the architectural period of the building.
-D14 4 Site Facilities The site facilities for the existing dwelling will not be enc faci for mir facilities including garbage and recycling closures, mail boxes and clothes drying ilities are to be adequate and convenient users and services and are to have nimal visual impact from public places.
-In ticular: Waste and recycling bin enclosures are to be durable, integrated with the building design and site changed. landscaping, suitably screened from public places or streets and located for convenient access for collection; All dwellings which are required to have landscaped open space are to be provided with adequate open air clothes drying facilities which are suitably screened from public places or streets; Garbage areas are to be designed Garbage areas are to be designed to avoid common problems such as smell, noise from collection vehicles and the visibility of containers; Landscaping is to be provided to reduce the impact of all garbage and recycling enclosures.
-They are to be located away from habitable rooms, bedrooms or living areas that may detract form the amenity of occupants; and

-• Mail boxes are to be incorporated into the front fence or landscaping design.
+Site facilities including garbage and recycling enclosures, mail boxes and clothes drying facilities are to be adequate and convenient for users and services and are to have minimal visual impact from public places.
+In particular:

+- Waste and recycling bin enclosures are to be durable, integrated with the building design and site landscaping, suitably screened from public places or streets and located for convenient access for collection; - All dwellings which are required to have landscaped open space are to be provided with adequate open air clothes drying facilities which are suitably screened from public places or streets; - Garbage areas are to be designed to avoid common problems such as smell, noise from collection vehicles and the visibility of containers; - Landscaping is to be provided to reduce the impact of all garbage and recycling enclosures.
+They are to be located away from habitable rooms, bedrooms or living areas that may detract form the amenity of occupants; and - Mail boxes are to be incorporated into the front fence or landscaping design.
 They are to be easily accessible and clearly identifiable.

+The existing site facilities will remain on site.
+Occupants of the secondary dwelling will have access to existing laundry, waste and recycling facilities.

-D15 5 Side and Rear Fences The proposed development does not include any changes to side or rear fances Generally, side and rear boundary fences are to be no higher than 1.8 metres on level sites, or 1.8 metres measured from the low side where there is a difference in either side of the boundary.
-For sloping sites, the height of fences may be averaged and fences and walls may be regularly stepped.
-All fencing materials are to complement the existing neighbourhood.
-The use of corrugated metal, barbed wire or broken glass is not permitted. changes to side or rear fences.
-D16 5 Swimming Pools and Spa Pools Not applicable.
-Pools are not to be located in the front building setback.
-Where there are 2 frontages, swimming pools and spas are not to be situated in (3) the primary street frontage.
-Swimming pools and spas are to be setback from any trees.
+D15 Side and Rear Fences

+(1) Generally, side and rear boundary fences are to be no higher than 1.8 metres on level sites, or 1.8 metres measured from the low side where there is a difference in either side of the boundary.

+The development does not include side or rear fencing.

+- (2) For sloping sites, the height of fences may be averaged and fences and walls may be regularly stepped. - (3) All fencing materials are to complement the existing neighbourhood.
+The use of corrugated metal, barbed wire or broken glass is not permitted.

+D16 Swimming Pools and Spa Pools

+- (1) Pools are not to be located in the front building setback. - (2) Where there are 2 frontages, swimming pools and spas are not to be situated in the primary street frontage. - (3) Swimming pools and spas are to be setback from any trees.
 Australian Standard AS4970-2009 Protection of trees on development sites is to be used to determine an appropriate setback.

-D17 7 Tennis Courts Not applicable.
-(2) Tennis courts are to be located behind the front building setback.
-Where there are 2 frontages, the location of the tennis court is not to be in the primary street frontage.
-Tennis courts are to be setback from any trees.
-Australian Standard AS4970- 2009 Protection of trees on
+D17 Tennis Courts